AUTHORISING HIGH COURT ENFORCEMENT

 Transferring your CCJ up to the High Courts is easy and inexpensive.
 It costs £66 to transfer the case with an additional compliance fee of £75+VAT.
 Although these fees are payable at the point of instruction, they will be recovered from the debtor during the enforcement process.
 These fees are non-refundable.

 Reventus works in partnerships with leading High Court Enforcement specialists, Quality Bailiffs who have three authorised HCEOs.
-Their team offer free help with transferring up to the High Court, and their instruction process is seamless and user friendly.
+Their team offer help with transferring up to the High Court, and their instruction process is seamless and user friendly.

 UNDERSTANDING THE RECOVERY PROCESS